semgrep/semgrep-langs/README.md

 maturity: One of "ga", "beta", "alpha", or "develop"; "develop" is hidden in the UI
 shebangs: Programs that execute scripts written in this language; may be empty
+tags: An arbitrary list of string tags; these are useful to replace a hard-coded switch on languages in a program
 ```